-First Year - Fall (24 hours per week) Winter (16 hours per week)
+First fall:

+First winter:

+Second fall:

+Second winter:

-Second Year - Fall (16 - 24 hours per week) Winter (32 hours per week)
+24 hours per week

+16 hours per week

+16-24 hours per week

+32 hours per week

 These hours are in addition to a full load of classes of 12-15 credit hours.
 Supervised practice experience hours are generally during normal business hours (7:00 am - 7:00 pm) however, they are at the discretion of the preceptor and may vary.
 Students need to be flexible in their schedule to assure the hours coincide with the preceptors' ability to supervise the student.
 Students are required to have use of their own transportation and are responsible for their own appropriate auto insurance (which covers them to and from supervised experience sites) and are responsible for transportation to/from all practice experiences and meetings.